FE8Dev/FE8RProject/FE8_arsenals.md

 Sky Guard(from Pegasus Knight)

 ## Anima
-A siege tome that is effective against Fliers and Seared enemies that can Confuse and move the enemy(can't move Bosses).
+A 3-6 range tome tome that is effective against Fliers and Seared enemies that can Confuse and move the enemy(can't move Bosses).
 It has a cooldown.

 ### Earliest access
 Wyvern Knight